Autism Awareness 2024

 I like this promotional video which Alan Fowler, the founder, made for the organization ten years ago:

 I love BSoA.
 We have been involved for several years with this group, but I have been reluctant to promote BSoA on my site and send parents their way only because the founder cautioned me that he needs to grow his organization strategically and sustainably.
 That is understandable.
-He must raise money for all that the organization does; members sometimes sell candy and buy crawfish plates (crawfish boil), but for the most part, the founder raises money.
-Many years ago, I sent two families to him (they were both big hits, much more so than me), but after that I stopped after he said he wasn’t looking for more members.
-He does add new people each year.
-Already, the numbers are so large, and the group is so popular, I imagine it is hard to find places to accommodate the group for events.
+He must raise money for all that the organization does.
+Members are sometimes encouraged to sell candy or buy crawfish plates (crawfish boil fundraiser), but for the most part, the founder raises all the money himself.
+He can take in only so many people.
+Many years ago, I sent two families to him (they were both big hits, though, because they were funny and talented at karaoke), but after that I stopped after he said he wasn’t looking for more members.
+He does add new people each year, though.
+Already, the numbers are so large, the group is so popular, I imagine it is hard to find places to accommodate us for events.
 I am not sure why they spell “Skies” like Skyes, but it probably has to do with a domain name.

-Blue Skyes Over Autism is now the most active autism group in our area.
+Headquartered in Pasadena, Blue Skyes Over Autism is now the most active autism group in our area.
 Play the videos and you will be impressed!
 Alan is an excellent videographer.
 He always picks good music.
-And our kids are so good looking, which helps!
+And our kids are so good looking, right?

 Recently, an organization in New Jersey also called “Everything Autism” asked me if I would give them my domain name.
-(I came up with my organization’s name on my own, by the way.)
-It was another nonprofit, so they didn’t have any money to buy it.
+(I came up with my organization’s name on my own, by the way.
+Others have since copied me.)
+It was another nonprofit, so they didn’t have any money to buy it from me.
 I almost just handed it over to them, thinking, meh, I never did accomplish what I set out to do in the beginning with my site, which was to gather together an army of parents to create places for our kids to go and live when they grew up.
 Who am I to think I could change the world?
-I’m just another autism mom with a blog.
+I’m just another autism mom with a blog. . .

 While I was contemplating giving them EverythingAutism.org and taking my site down, I noticed a surprising spate of activity.
 It was probably Chinese hackers (indeed, once before my site was compromised by a Chinese pharmacy), but I took it as a sign that I should keep this thing going a bit longer to see where things might lead.